Adruji/cv/assets/blog/articles/Faire_Des_Frites.md

 ---
-title: Faire des frites
+title: Build an all local personnal website with nuxt
 published: true
-description:
+description: How I did to do this in x days
-tags:
+tags: nuxt, vue, js
-thumbnail:
-header:
+header: nuxtjs-2.jpg
 time: 2020-20-01
 ---